nemears/uml-cpp/README.md

 with object pool semantics.

 ### config files
-All of Uml implemented except for activites is mapped to config files, working on having more dynamic emits to break up files
+Most of Uml implemented is mapped to config files, These can be stored persistently on disc or used to exchange model information between applications.

 ### cpp parsing
 Currently just playing around with clang AST and general mapping, want to round out UmlManager with emits so that parsing is more practical to user

-### python parsing
-Ditching for now, not sure if PyBind11 is way to go, will hold off until PyBind11 is more mature and cpp parsing is mostly complete

 ## TODO
 There is a lot to do right now this is just the next couple items I plan on looking into:
   * longterm:
-    * front-end implementation (look into options, ask for opinions)
-      * possibilities : Qt, react js, python libs(short term)
     * cpp parsers
       * [use clang](https://shaharmike.com/cpp/libclang/?fbclid=IwAR1Y9PBig4Hd6bxmNERySpGAk2V09iCThrWuZ3Vb31LFAMG33pa1_kGVQZo), [1](https://clang.llvm.org/get_started.html), [index_header](https://clang.llvm.org/doxygen/Index_8h_source.html#l01562)
-    * python parsers
-      * [use pybind11](https://realpython.com/python-bindings-overview/) to port our uml code to python and [use ast](https://docs.python.org/3/library/ast.html#module-ast)  to parse python with it
-      * this will help in making a [front end](https://wiki.python.org/moin/WebFrameworks) quickly with some ptyhon library for MVP demo
-    * VSCode extension to realtime graph code as user codes (longterm goal)
+    * VSCode extension to realtime graph code as user codes
     * PC App that allows diagramming and realtime code binding (longterm goal)
     * further definition of uml
-      * Need to finish activities, get into interactions and artifacts
+      * Need to finish activities, get into interactions, and others
-    * runtime database implementation for UmlManager to query and further acheive object pool design
-  * short-term:
-    * test test test
+    * Restful uml-server that can handle requests for data from model (can be used for frontend)